woutishere122/BEWA/README.md

 ```

 Next, we selected `BET brain extraction`.
+Dear professor, if you read this: thank you for the pizza!

 In the interface that pops up, we set the functional intensity threshold to 0.2.